jshrader/ts2sls/README.md

 ts2sls
 ======

-Two-sample two-stage least squares estimation

-Currently, this is just a Stata ado file to calculate two-sample 2sls a la Inoue and Solon (2010).

-For the future:
-1. More numerically stable matrix calculations
-2. Formatted output
-3. Standard errors are not fully corrected in the case of multiple instruments
-4. Perfect collinearity checking is broken

 ### Description

-ts2sls.ado
+ts2sls.ado v0.1.1

-J. SHRADER
+JEFFREY SHRADER
-jgshrade@ucsd.edu
-First Version: 2014/10/30

-Stata program to calculate two-sample two-stage least squares (TS2SLS) estimate .
+Stata program to calculate two-sample two-stage least squares (TS2SLS) estimates.
 Math is based on Inoue and Solon (2005), although variable names more closely follow the shorter version published as Inoue and Solon (2010).

-Some of the code is taken more or less directly from Solomon Hsiang's ols_spatial_HAC.ado file.

 If you find errors, please let me know.